 BA (Hons), MA, MPhil, PhD (Cambridge)

-- Geoff Kemp is a Senior Lecturer in Politics and International Relations at the University of Auckland.
-He teaches courses in media politics and intellectual and political history.
-His research centres on historical ideas of censorship, toleration and the relationship of state and public.
+- Geoff Kemp is Senior Lecturer in Politics at the University of Auckland.
+He teaches media politics and intellectual and political history.
+His research centres on political thought and ideas of censorship and toleration, mainly historical.

-- He was born in Britain and on leaving school was a newspaper journalist for several years.
-He was educated at the University of Cambridge, completing his PhD under the supervision of Prof Mark Goldie, He joined the University of Auckland as a lecturer in 2002.
-He has held visiting research positions at Cambridge and Yale.
+- He was born in Britain and was a newspaper journalist before and during the gaining of his degrees at the University of Cambridge, where he completed his PhD under the supervision of Prof Mark Goldie.
+He joined the University of Auckland in 2002, and has held visiting positions at Cambridge, Yale, and Nottingham.

 Research | Current